 OCC's collateral management system consists of several modules in OCC's clearing system.
 It is highly automated and yet is flexible enough to accept a variety of collateral types and maintain the same performance, efficiency, and effectiveness for each type.
 The system provides clearing members with an overview of their collateral inventory and value, margin requirements, margin deficits that are "rolled-up" from certain related accounts, and the excess/deficit balance of their margin accounts.
 The various modules also allow clearing members to view and manage their collateral inventory of cash, letters of credit, government securities, valued securities, specific deposits, escrow deposits and money market funds.
 The system is designed to accommodate large numbers of automated transactions and is stress-tested annually as part of high-volume system testing.
-The system is also designed to ensure that a clearing member is never allowed to go into a collateral deficit status of each account in real-time.
+The system is also designed to ensure that a clearing member is never allowed to go into a collateral deficit situation as the result of a collateral withdrawal or substitution, and it reports the excess or deficit status of each account in real-time.
 To ensure the system's continued high- quality performance, OCC conducts annual regression tests that assess various metrics around the performance of the system.